N-Wouda/Slides/slides/rhp_tech/rhp_tech.md

     project-specific database.
 - These mapped (project-specific) values are then placed into a RHP type hierarchy.
 - New records are also inserted, using RHP typologies.

+(We used this for site interpretations and periodisations)

 Note: